Tyler Stephenson Player Props: Reds vs. Mets

 Tyler Stephenson At The Plate

-- Stephenson has six doubles, a home run and 14 walks while hitting .262.
+- Stephenson is batting .260 with six doubles, a home run and 16 walks.

-- Stephenson has picked up a hit in 25 of 35 games this year, with multiple hits seven times.

-- In 12 games this season, Stephenson has picked up an RBI, with more than one RBI once.
+- In 12 games this year, Stephenson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.